 - Consider physical therapy or splinting to help with muscle recovery.

 While alcoholic myopathy is a dangerous and prevalent side-effect of alcoholism, it’s important to remember that the symptoms are recognizable, and the condition itself is treatable.
-Consider it another reason to pursue sobriety and enjoy a stronger, healthier body.

 “Alcohol’s Effects on the Body.”
 Alcohol & Your Health.
 National Institute on Alcohol Abuse and Alcoholism.
 28 August 2016. <https://www.niaaa.nih.gov/alcohol-health/alcohols-effects-body>.